 I'd encourage these individuals to do double leg and single leg bridges, eccentric hamstrings (Nordics, ghd’s or simply banded good mornings) to firstly get the gluts & hamstrings active, but secondly to get both sides working evenly and powerfully before the main group warm up starts.

 This might not be the case for advanced Olympic lifters but for the everyday joe, and for athletes training for specific sports, the hang clean will in basic form teach the individual how to activate through their posterior chain properly, whilst emphasising the need for explosion through the midline and the opening of the hips to generate power & therefore help move the bar up.
 If we don't train an athlete from this position early and consistently then they'll be ripping that bar from the ground like it's a soft weed in a home veggie patch.

 You'll come to us and sob when we say that it's going to take 4-6 months to get better and that you'll have to scale your movements for the next 3 months.
 Where as if you'd come to us earlier, it might be fixed up within a couple of weeks.
 If you're in pain, modify what you're doing so you're not in pain whilst you train and come and see someone who knows what they're talking about.
 Evolutio can provide just that.

-Alex Drew is a Physiotherapist and Founder of Evolutio which is now located at GW Performance in South Yarra in addition to the 3101 Workshop in Kew, Melbourne.
-Evolutio specialises in Physiotherapy and Podiatry treatment for high level Sporting athletes, CrossFit athletes, Powerlifters and Olympic Lifters.
+Alex Drew is a Physiotherapist and Founder of Evolutio which is now located in Richmond and 11/3 Bromham Place, and looks after Sporting athletes, CrossFit athletes, Powerlifters and Olympic Lifters.